uga-libraries/general-aip/README.md

 If a known error is encountered, such as failing a validation test or a regular expression does not find a match, the aip is moved to an error folder with the name of the error and the rest of the steps are skipped for that aip.

 # Script usage
-python3 /path/aips.py /path/aip-directory department
+python /path/general_aip.py /path/aip-directory
-* aips.py is the script that controls the workflow and calls the other scripts.
+* general_aip.py is the script that implements the workflow.
-* aip-directory is the folder which contains all the folders to make into aips.
+* aip-directory is the folder which contains all the folders to make into AIPs.
-* department is used to match department identifier patterns.
-Otherwise, the workflow is the same for all departments.

 # Dependencies
 * Mac or Linux operating system